ReactiveX/RxJava/README.md

 Warning: org.reactivestreams.FlowAdapters: can't find referenced class java.util.concurrent.Flow$Publisher
 ```

-It is recommended one sets up one or more of the following `-dontwarn` entries:
+It is recommended one sets up one or more of the following `-dontwarn` entries in the application's `proguard-ruleset` file:

 ```
--dontwarn org.reactivestreams.FlowAdapters
--dontwarn org.reactivestreams.**
--dontwarn java.util.concurrent.Flow.**
--dontwarn java.util.concurrent.**
+-dontwarn java.util.concurrent.Flow*
 ```

+For R8, the RxJava jar includes the `META-INF/proguard/rxjava3.pro` with the same no-warning clause and should apply automatically.

 ### Further reading